SoftInstigate/restheart-website/docs/v6/security/how-clients-authenticate.md

 </div>
 <div markdown="1" class="col-12 col-md-9 col-xl-8 py-md-3 bd-content">

 {% include docs-head.html %}

+{% include doc-in-progress-v6.html %}

 ## Introduction

 Clients can authenticate passing credentials via the different authentication schemes handled by restheart-security.
 This section shows how clients can authenticate using the simple [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), a standard method for an HTTP user agent to provide a *username* and *password* when making a request.

 ## Some examples

 With **[httpie](https://github.com/jkbrzt/httpie)** use the -a option:

 ```